Package 'mwana'

 Value

-A summarised table of class data.frame for the descriptive statistics about combined wasting.
+A summary tibble for the descriptive statistics about combined wasting.

 Examples